swfiua/80days/posts/dancing-in-the-dark.rst

 .. description: Kindling projects
 .. type: text

-So ten to go until this project is supposed to be up and running.
+So ten days to go until this project is supposed to be up and running.
-Now, this is a software project, just something I have been doing mostly for my own amusement.
+Now, this is a software project, just something I have been doing mostly for my own amusement, but it has a deadline and I am starting to hear that whooshing sound that deadlines make as the come by.

 I am 70 days in, so what do I have?

 I have a simple `CRUD`_ api built in `django`_.
 It comes with data migrations and code generators that mean adding new models should require very little coding.
-I have the api documented using `django_rest_swagger`_.
+I have the api documented using `django rest swagger`_.
 And I can manipulate tables using the standard django admin interface.

-I have also taken a look at `django_quiz`_ and it looks like it will do a good job for me.
+I have also taken a look at `django quiz`_ and it looks like it will do a good job for me.

 However, so far no proper front end.
 As far as the front end is